Dave-Browne/CarND_P3-Behavioral-Cloning/README.md

 The model successfully steers the car around track 1 on all screen resolutions and all graphics quality settings.
 It is expected that the car attempts to avoid the shadows on the road as no 'shadow image augmentation' was done.

 Track 2 was completely unseen during training and provides for an interesting test of how generalized the model is.
-On the lowest quality setting (no shadows) the car makes it almost to the end of the track, **************succesfully************ steering through most of the tight corners.
-It is unable to get up the last hill.
+On the lowest quality setting (no shadows) the car almost makes it almost to the end of the track, getting stuck on a tight right hand corner before the steep hill.
+It steers succesfully through all of the previous corners.

 ### Future Improvements
-Due to the lessons learnt and short time available to complete this project (1 week), there are a few simple improvements that can be done to improve the generalization of the model.
+Due to the lessons learnt and short time available to complete this project (approx 10 days), there are a few simple improvements that can be done to improve the generalization of the model.
 They are:
 - Use a custom generator
 - Use data augmentation in the custom generator, eg shadows, brightness, image shift and horizontal flip